 Louisiana State University

 The Paralegal Studies program at Louisiana State University emphasizes personal attention in small classes, real-world internship experience, and professional skill proficiency.
 LSU’s wide resource base allows students to develop valuable research, technology and communication skill throughout their classroom experience.
 The certificate program may take anywhere from 12 – 30 months to complete depending upon each student’s schedule.
 Convenient night and weekend courses are also available for individuals wishing to pursue the program while working full-time.
 This is a great program for individuals who have already completed a college-level degree and are wishing to add paralegal specialization.
 The Paralegal Studies program at Louisiana State University is the only noncredit certificate program in Louisiana approved by the American Bar Association.

 Tulane University’s Paralegal Studies program is well-established including a wide range of course options from family law to immigration law and corporate and business law.
 The majority of courses are taught by practicing lawyers based in New Orleans, giving students a unique insight into the professional legal world.
 The program includes a mandatory capstone experience through a paralegal internship course, in which students are able to experience and engage the real-world responsibilities of paralegals and legal assistants.
 The internship requires a minimum of 100 hours and may be hosted at a variety of institutions in the area.
 The School of Continuing Studies at Tulane University offers bachelor’s and associate’s degrees in Paralegal Studies as well as a post-Baccalaureate certificate, all of which have been approved by the American Bar Association.

-American Bar Association Approved Paralegal Programs in Louisiana
+American Bar Association Approved Paralegal Programs in Louisiana (Not-for-Profit)

 - Herzing University (Kenner)